 Tips for using a pacifier

-- Wait until breastfeeding is well established and use only for falling asleep22.
-It is not recommended to use a dummy before four to six weeks of age.
+- Wait until breastfeeding is well established and use only for falling asleep.24

-- Always offer a breastfeed before offering a dummy to avoid missing feeding cues
+- Consider offering a breastfeed before offering a dummy to avoid missing feeding cues.

-- If you notice sore nipples or a shallow latch after introducing a pacifier, try returning to exclusive breastfeeding for a while paying careful attention to latch and position.
+- If you notice sore nipples or a shallow latch after introducing a pacifier, consider returning to exclusive breastfeeding for a while paying careful attention to latch and position.

-- If you encounter low milk supply, cut back or stop using a pacifier and see our tips for increasing milk supply.
+- Be aware a pacifier could contribute to low milk supply, see our tips for increasing milk supply.
 Using both breasts per feed, breast compressions and frequent feeds can all increase milk supply.

 - If your baby starts refusing to breastfeed see our tips to get baby back to breast and the value of skin-to-skin contact.

-- If your baby has constant ear infections or thrush, bear in mind the pacifier may be a cause.
+- If your baby has constant ear infections or thrush, bear in mind the pacifier may be a cause (BASIS, 2022).

 How can I phase out a pacifier?

-If you do use a pacifier for your baby to fall asleep, the recommendations are to phase this out after 6-12 months.
+If you do use a pacifier for your baby to fall asleep, the recommendations are to phase this out after 6-12 months (Lullaby Trust, 2016).
 Offering more breastfeeds, giving lots of extra attention and letting your baby breastfeed to sleep can help.
 And see Baby Waking Up at Night for ideas for baby to learn new sleep associations.

 What is the best pacifier for a breastfed baby?

 The breast is the best pacifier.
 A dummy is a replacement for a breast.
-All manufactured pacifiers are variations of the same theme and I don’t currently have any information on designs that might be “better” for a breastfed baby.
+Most manufactured pacifiers are very similar and I don’t currently have any information on designs that might be “better” for a breastfed baby.

 * Excerpt reproduced with permission from Pinter & Martin